CarlosDuenasLopez/galaxor/README.md

-# MVM - Microservice Visual Maths
+# MVM - Galaxor

 ## About
 ---
- MVM is an application that lets users plot and animate mathematical functions as well as easily manipualte them and work with them.

- How exactly this will end up looking, I am not sure as of now.
+Galaxor is an application for simulating and visuaizig dynamic systems of planets and stars such aus our solar system.

 ## How to run
 - Install Julia from www.julialang.org